-How Many Houston Astros Will Go To The MLB All-Star Game?
+How Many Houston Astros Will Go to the MLB All-Star Game?

 15. Abraham Almonte, Indians: 518,150

-Pretty cool that not only are WE IN HOUSTON seeing the sustained greatness of Altuve and the burgeoning success of Correa and Springer, but so is the rest of the country — at least the ones with Internet access and a keen interest in the MLB All-Star Game.
+Pretty cool that not only are WE IN HOUSTON seeing the sustained greatness of Altuve and the burgeoning success of Correa and Springer, but so is the rest of the country — at least those people with Internet access and a keen interest in the MLB All-Star Game.
 Even at the positions where the Astros trail in the vote, they are at least within respectable shouting distance.
-In addition to Carlos Beltran (7th) and Josh Roddick (11th) in the outfield, Brian McCann (2nd, catcher), Alex Bregman (5th, third base), and Evan Gattis (5th, DH) are all among the top five vote getters at their positions.
+In addition to Carlos Beltran (7th) and Josh Roddick (11th) in the outfield, Brian McCann (2nd, catcher), Alex Bregman (5th, third base) and Evan Gattis (5th, DH) are all among the top five vote getters at their positions.

-So, on my radio show a few weeks ago, just before the Astros went on a 11-game winning streak, I set the over/under for "total Astros selected to the All-Star Game" at 3.5.
+So, on my radio show a few weeks ago, just before the Astros went on an 11-game winning streak, I set the over/under for "total Astros selected to the All-Star Game" at 3.5.
 It didn't take long for me to regret making that number too low.
 Hell, the Astros are about to get three from fan voting alone.
 So to go OVER the 3.5 number that I set, you'd need the AL manager to pick a pitcher or reserve, or have the fans pick an Astro in the online voting for the final spot on the roster.

-So it begs the question — will the Astros get anyone else beside Altuve, Correa and Springer (assuming they all stay in pole position in the fan voting — fan voting closes June 29 at 10:59 p.m.
+So it raises the question — will the Astros get anyone else beside Altuve, Correa and Springer (assuming they all stay in pole position in the fan voting — fan voting closes June 29 at 10:59 p.m.
 CDT)?
 Who are the candidates?
 Let's take a look (stats as of Wednesday afternoon)...

 DALLAS KEUCHEL (9-0, 1.67 ERA, 0.87 WHIP)

-Keuchel played some soft toss earlier this week, and truth be told, statistically, he could plunk down his body of work thus far without throwing another pitch before the All-Star break and deserve to make the All-Star team.
+Keuchel played some soft toss earlier this week, and truth be told, statistically he could plunk down his body of work thus far without throwing another pitch before the All-Star break and would deserve to make the All-Star team.
 He hasn't pitched since June 2 and is still tied for second in the AL in wins with a 1.67 ERA, which leads every other starter by more than half a run.

 LANCE McCULLERS (6-1, 2.58 ERA, 1.06 WHIP)

-McCullers won AL Pitcher of the month for May, and after a stint on the disabled list, is set to retake his spot in the rotation this Saturday in Seattle.
+McCullers won AL Pitcher of the month for May, and after a stint on the disabled list is set to retake his spot in the rotation this Saturday in Seattle.
 If McCullers just has another normal McCullers start and is healthy, he should join his teammates in Miami.

 BRIAN McCANN (.277/.363/.491, 10 HR, 37 RBI)

-McCann still has a very outside shot at getting voted in, although it would take a monster effort among Astro fan voters against a catcher who plays for the team with the most deranged All Star voting chops of any fan base.
-McCann could make it as a backup, although he will get still competition from Alex Avila (DET) and Gary Sanchez (NYY).
+McCann still has a very outside shot at getting voted in, although it would take a monster effort among Astros fan voters against a catcher who plays for the team with the most deranged All Star voting chops of any fan base.
+McCann could make it as a backup, although he will get stiff competition from Alex Avila (DET) and Gary Sanchez (NYY).

 KEN GILES (17 saves, 3.62 ERA, 1.06 WHIP)